emichelle-teh/emichelle-teh/README.md

-### Hi there 👋
+### Hi there! 👋
+## I'm Michelle, a speaker, developer and business + tech enthusiast!

-- 🔭 I’m currently working on: a skincare app to help avoid sensitive chemicals for acne-prone skin, and a website for my mental health organization!
+- 🔭 I’m currently working on a skincare web-app to help avoid sensitive chemicals for acne-prone skin, and a website for my mental health organization!
-- 🌱 I’m currently learning: SQL, Python and JavaScript
+- 🌱 I’m currently learning SQL, Python and JavaScript
-- 🤔 I’m looking for help with: AI/ML work!
+- 🤔 I’m looking for help with AI/ML work!
-- 💬 Ask me about: Entrepreneurship, Leadership, Stuff coding can't teach you!
+- 💬 Ask me about Entrepreneurship, Leadership, Stuff coding can't teach you!
 - 📫 How to reach me: email me at emichelle.teh@gmail.com
 - 😄 Pronouns: she/her